andydunstall/piko/README.md

 Pico may be hosted as a cluster of servers for fault tolerance and scalability.

-The server has three ports:
+The server has four ports:
 * Proxy port (`8000`): Listens for requests from downstream clients which are forwarded to upstream listeners
 * Upstream port (`8001`): Listens for connections from upstream listeners
 * Admin port (`8002`): Listeners for admin requests to inspect the server status
+* Gossip port (`7000`): Used for inter-node gossip traffic to discover the status of each node in the cluster

 The proxy and upstream ports are separate since they downstream clients and upstream listeners will typically be on different networks.
 Such as you may